parts of indian constitution

 Part IX B- Co-operative Societies (Articles 243ZH to 243ZT)

 One type of self-help group is a cooperative society.
-It is a crucial instrument for safeguarding citizens against capitalist exploitation and advancing the objectives of social and economic justice as stated in the Preamble to the parts of Indian Constitution.
-The Constitution (97th Amendment) Act of 2011 added Articles 243ZH to 243ZT to Part IX-B, which followed Part IX-A. Cooperative societies are the main topic of this new section of the parts of Indian Constitution.
+It is a crucial instrument for safeguarding citizens against capitalist exploitation and advancing the objectives of social and economic justice as stated in the Preamble to the parts of the Indian Constitution.
+The Constitution (97th Amendment) Act of 2011 added Articles 243ZH to 243ZT to Part IX-B, which followed Part IX-A. Cooperative societies are the main topic of this new section of the Indian Constitution.

 Part X- The Scheduled and Tribal Areas (Articles 244 to 244A)

-Parts of Indian Constitution, Tribal Areas have autonomous district or regional councils, which have legislative, executive, and judicial powers over various matters concerning the tribes.
+Parts of the Indian Constitution, Tribal Areas have autonomous district or regional councils, which have legislative, executive, and judicial powers over various matters concerning the tribes.

 Part XI- Relations between the Union and the States (Article 245 to 263)